KosmasDev/dbt-task-jaffle-shop/README.md

 ## dbt Platform setup

 ### Configure Snowflake for dbt Cloud
-1. Ensure you have the correct role `ACCOUNTADMIN` to create new roles and grant privileges
+1. Ensure you have the correct role `ACCOUNTADMIN` to create new roles and grant privileges.
 2. Create a logical database in your data warehouse for this project.
-The database name used in this project is `dbt_analytics`
+The database name used in this project is `dbt_analytics`.
+In this project, both the source tables and the model-generated tables/views are stored in the same database: dbt_analytics.
 ```sql
 CREATE DATABASE dbt_analytics;
 ```